Paying attention to your customers is the best thing you can do for your business. Regardless of the nature of the communication, itâs all valuable.

 That said, there are many different types of customer feedback.

 Some are obvious, like feature requests.
 Others are more subtle, like questions about your product.
 Sometimes you reach out to get certain types of customer feedback.
-Sometimes, you don’t, and customers just leave their feedback.
+Other times, customers just leave it.

 Is one kind of feedback more important than another?
-And how should you address different types of feedback?
+How should you address each type?

-In this post we’ll be talking about the different types of customer feedback and what to do with them.
+This post breaks down every type of customer feedback and what to do with each one.

 Customer feedback type #1: feedback you get without asking